staeter/work-in-progress/dialogue.md

 ## Existing Propositions

 > I want to review a lot more existing social media in order to pull inspiration.
 Here is a set that will be interesting to review:
-> Mastodon, Matrix, Secure Scuttlebutt (SSB), Aether, Lemmy, Discord, Signal, Telegram, Slack, WhatsApp, Reddit, YouTube, Instagram, Facebook, Snapchat, TikTok, LinkedIn, Twitter/X, WeChat, Twitch, Medium
+> Mastodon, Matrix, Secure Scuttlebutt (SSB), Aether, Lemmy, Discord, Signal, Telegram, Slack, WhatsApp, Reddit, YouTube, Instagram, Facebook, Snapchat, TikTok, LinkedIn, Twitter/X, WeChat, Twitch, Medium, BeReal, Clubhluse

 ### Nebula